Domenica Hodak: Early life

-University of Maryland
+College career

 Hodak attended the University of Maryland where she played for the Maryland Terrapins from 2009 to 2012.
 During her collegiate career, Hodak made 82 appearances playing both midfielder and defender.
 As a central part of the Terps' defense, she helped lead the squad to a Sweet 16 appearance in the 2011 NCAA Tournament and a second round berth in 2012.
 In 2012, she was named to the NSCAA Third Team All-Southeast In 2012, she was named to the Atlantic Coast Conference (ACC) All-Tournament Team.